linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 #### What happens if I cancel the membership?

 Episodes that were already recorded and published remain online after the membership is cancelled.
-They remain in my channel.
+They remain on my channel.
 Cancelling prevents you from earning additional podcast episodes.

 Any unused episodes earned before cancellation must be scheduled and recorded within 60 days after the membership ends.
 You can have a maximum of 2 unused